beatriznonato/precisa-nomear/README.md

 ## Firebase Setup 🖥

-Create a _.env_ file and fill in the fields with your Firebase Data.
+1. Create a file named `.env` at the root of the project and fill in the fields with the data from your Firebase project:

 ```
 VITE_API_KEY=